Khaled Mazgouti

 Khaled Mazgouti (born 27 November 1994) is a French footballer who plays for RCO Agde as a midfielder.

+Early life

+Mazgouti was born in Sète, France, to a Moroccan father born in Lamzagta-Ali-Saka.
+He acquired French nationality on 20 November 2000 through the collective effect of his father's naturalization.

 Professional career

 Mazgouti made his professional debut for AS Béziers in a 2–1 Ligue 2 loss to US Orléans on 21 December 2018.